samik-saha/rasa-chatbot/README.md

 ```

 ## Deploy to Heroku
 On heroku free tier we can start two containers using two dynos, but there isn't a way for the containers to communicate with each other on Heroku.
-So, wep push everything (actions server/rasa core/nlu) in the same container.
+So, we push everything (actions server/rasa core/nlu) in the same container.

 ```bash
 heroku container:push web